 Yes No MS-3.2 : Promote the use of green building technology or techniques that can help reduce the depletion of the City's potable water supply, as building codes permit.
 For example, promote the use of captured rainwater, graywater, or recycled water as the preferred source for non-potable water needs such as irrigation and building cooling, consistent with Building Codes or other regulations.
-Not applicable Describe how the project is consistent or why the measure is not applicable.
-[Either here as an attachment] or MS-19.4 : Require the use of recycled water wherever feasible and cost-effective to serve existing and new development.
-Not applicable Describe how the project is consistent or why the measure is not applicable.
-[Either here as an attachment] or MS-21.3 : Ensure that San José's Community Forest is comprised of species that have low water requirements and are well adapted to its Mediterranean climate.
+Not applicable \boxtimes Describe how the project is consistent or why the measure is not applicable.
+Recycled water is not located in the project area.
+MS-19.4 : Require the use of recycled water wherever feasible and cost-effective to serve existing and new development.
+Not applicable \boxtimes Describe how the project is consistent or why the measure is not applicable.
+Recycled water is not located in the project area.
+MS-21.3: Ensure that San José's Community Forest is comprised of species that have low water requirements and are well adapted to its Mediterranean climate.
 Select and plant diverse species to prevent monocultures that are vulnerable to pest invasions.
-Furthermore, consider the appropriate placement of tree species and their lifespan to ensure the perpetuation of the Community Forest.
+Furthermore, consider the appropriate placement of tree species and their lifespan to ensure the perpetuation of the Community Forest. \boxtimes Not applicable Describe how the project is consistent or why the measure is not applicable.
+The project would include appropriate landscaping compliant with City of San José requirements and would include drought tolerant plant species.
+MS-26.1: As a condition of new development, require the planting and maintenance of both street trees and trees on private property to achieve a level of tree coverage in compliance with and that implements City laws, policies or guidelines.
 Not applicable Describe how the project is consistent or why the measure is not applicable.
-[Either here as an attachment] or MS-26.1 : As a condition of new development, require the planting and maintenance of both street trees and trees on private property to achieve a level of tree coverage in compliance with and that implements City laws, policies or guidelines.
+The proposed project would provide adequate replacement or compensation for trees removed on site; trees would be included in the paseo area of the project and building frontages on West San Carlos Street and Buena Vista Avenue.
+Yes No ER-8.7 : Encourage stormwater reuse for beneficial uses in existing infrastructure and future development through the installation of rain barrels, cisterns, or other water storage and reuse facilities.
 Not applicable Describe how the project is consistent or why the measure is not applicable.
-[Either here as an attachment] or

-ER-8.7 : Encourage stormwater reuse for beneficial uses in existing infrastructure and future development through the installation of rain barrels, cisterns, or other water storage and reuse facilities.
-Not applicable Describe how the project is consistent or why the measure is not applicable.
-[Either here or as an attachment]